comparison

 Best Overall

-• Excellent shock absorption
+• Extra shock absorption for hard floors

 Best for Walking

-• Strong arch support
+• Targeted compression support

-• Great for long standing
+• Comfortable for long wear

 Best for Flat Feet